Bexx-A/hello-world-/README.md

 # hello-world-
-Just a girl new to code trying to educate herself to something better.
+Just a girl new to coding trying to educate herself to something better.